 Fossil Evidence

-Later finds have been made in the same region, including a nearly complete skull from Rattlesnake Mountain.
-The Agujaceratops has also been found in Mexico and other parts of the United States.
+The Agujaceratops has also been found in two separate finds in Parque Nacional Cañon de Santa Elena, in the Chihuahua (state) of Mexico.
 These fossils have provided valuable insights into the physical characteristics of this dinosaur and its place in the Late Cretaceous ecosystem as well as expanding our knowledge on its geographical range.

 Agujaceratops Size and Description